AdobeDocs/experience-platform.en/help/edge/datastreams/data-enrichment/weather.md

 ---
-title: Weather Data by Weather Channel an IBM Company
+title: Use weather data from DNL The Weather Channel
-description: Use weather to enhance the data you collect through Datastreams.
+description: Use weather data from DNL The Weather Channel to enhance the data you collect through datastreams.
 ---

-# Weather
+# Use weather data from [!DNL The Weather Channel]

-Adobe has partnered with the Weather Channel and IBM Company to bring the additional context of weather in the United States to the data collected via Datastream.
-This can be used for Analytics, Targeting and Segment creation.
-There are 3 types of data that are available from the Weather Channel.
+Adobe has partnered with [!DNL [The Weather Company]](https://www.ibm.com/weather) to bring the additional context of United States weather to the data collected via datastreams.
+You can use this data for analytics, targeting and segment creation in Experience Platform.

+There are 3 types of data that are available from [!DNL The Weather Channel]:

-* __Current Weather__ - The current weather conditions of the user based on their location.
-This include current temperature, percipitation, cloud cover, etc
+* **[!UICONTROL Current Weather]**: The current weather conditions of the user, based on their location.
+This include current temperature, percipitation, cloud coverage, and more.
-* __Forecasted Weather__ - The forecast includes the 1,2,3,5,7 and 10 day forecast for the users
+* **[!UICONTROL Forecasted Weather]**: The forecast includes the 1,2,3,5,7 and 10 day forecast for the user location.
-* __Triggers__ - These triggers are specific combinations that map to different semantic weather conditions There are three different types of weather triggers.
+* **[!UICONTROL Triggers]**: Triggers are specific combinations that map to different semantic weather conditions.
+There are three different types of weather triggers:

-  * __Weather Triggers__ - Semantically meaningful conditions such as cold or rainy.
-These can differ in their definitions between various climates
+    * **[!UICONTROL Weather Triggers]**: Semantically meaningful conditions, such as cold or rainy weather.
+These can differ in their definitions between various climates.
-  * __Product Triggers__ - Conditions that would lead to the purchase of different types of products.
-For example cold weather forecasted could mean weather purchase of coats are more likely.
+    * **[!UICONTROL Product Triggers]**: Conditions that would lead to the purchase of different types of products.
+For example: cold weather forecasts could mean that purchases of rain coats are more likely.
-  * __Severe Weather Triggers__ - Severe weather warnings like winter storm warnings or hurricane warnings.
+    * **[!UICONTROL Severe Weather Triggers]**: Severe weather warnings, like winter storm or hurricane warnings.

 ## Prerequisites {#prerequisites}

+Before you use weather data, make sure you meet the following prerequisites:

-* You must license this data from The Weather Channel.
+* You must license the weather data that you will use, from [!DNL The Weather Channel].
 They will then enable it on your account.
-* Weather data is available only through Datastreams.
-So you must use the WebSDK, Mobile Edge Extension or the Edge API to leverage this data.
-Remember the SDKs can often be co-deployed if needed
+* Weather data is available only through datastreams.
+To use weather data, you must use [!DNL Web SDK], [!DNL Mobile Edge Extension] or the [Server API](../../../server-api/overview.md) to leverage this data.
-* Geo-Location Enabled.
-The Datastream must have [GeoLocation enabled](../configure.md#advanced-options)
+* Your datastream must have [[!UICONTROL Geo Location]](../configure.md#advanced-options) enabled.
-* Add the [Weather Field group](#experience-platform) to the schema you are using.
+* Add the [weather field group](#schema-configuration) to the schema you are using.

-## Provisioning
+## Provisioning {#provisioning}

-Once you have licensed the data from the Weather Channel.
-They will enable your account to access the data.
-Then reach out to Adobe Customer Care to have the data enabled on your datastream.
-Once enabled on the data stream the data will automatically be appended.
-You can validate that it is being added by running an edge trace with the debugger or by using Assurance to trace a hit through the edge.
+Once you have licensed the data from [!DNL The Weather Channel], they will enable your account to access the data.
+Next, you must reach out to Adobe Customer Care to have the data enabled on your datastream.
+Once enabled, the data will automatically be appended.

-### Adobe Experience Platform {#experience-platform}
+You can validate that it is being added by running an edge trace with the debugger or by using Assurance to trace a hit through the [!DNL Edge Network].

+### Schema configuration {#schema-configuration}

-In Adobe Experience Platform you will need to add the weather field groups to the schema of the event dataset you are using in your datastream.
-There are three field groups available.
+You must add the weather field groups to your Experience Platform schema corresponding to the event dataset you are using in your datastream.
+There are three field groups available:

-* Forecasted Weather
+* [!UICONTROL Forecasted Weather]
-* Current Weather
+* [!UICONTROL Current Weather]
-* Weather Triggers
+* [!UICONTROL Weather Triggers]

-## Access the Weather Data
+## Access the weather data {#access-weather-data}

-Once you have everything setup then you can access the weather data in a variety of ways throughout the Adobe applicaitons.
+Once your data is licensed and available, you can access it in a variety of ways throughout the Adobe services.

-### Adobe Analytics
+### Adobe Analytics {#analytics}

-The weather data is available to map via processing rules along with the rest of your XDM.
-The available fields to map are available in the [weather reference page](weather-reference.md).
-As with all XDM the keys are prefixed with `a.x`.
-For example if I had `weather.current.temperature.farenheit` it would show up in Analytics as `a.x.weather.current.temperature.farenheit`
+In [!DNL Adobe Analytics], the weather data is available to map via processing rules, along with the rest of your [!DNL XDM] schema.

+You can find the list of fields that you can map in the [weather reference](weather-reference.md) page.
+As with all [!DNL XDM] schemas, the keys are prefixed with `a.x`.
+For example, a field named `weather.current.temperature.farenheit` would show up in [!DNL Analytics] as `a.x.weather.current.temperature.farenheit`.

 ![Processing Rule Interface](../../assets/datastreams/data-enrichment/weather/processing-rules.png)

-### Adobe Customer Journey Analytics
+### Adobe Customer Journey Analytics {#cja}

-The weather data is available in the dataset that is specified in the datastream.
-As long as the weather attributes are in the schema [see above](#prerequisites-prerequisites) they will be available to [add to a data view](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/create-dataview.html?lang=en) in Customer Journey Analytics.
+In [!DNL Adobe Customer Journey Analytics], the weather data is available in the dataset that is specified in the datastream.
+As long as the weather attributes are [added to your schema](#prerequisites-prerequisites), they will be available to [add to a data view](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/create-dataview.html) in [!DNL Customer Journey Analytics].

-### Real-Time Customder Data Platform {#real-time-data-platform}
+### Real-Time Customer Data Platform {#rtcdp}

-Weather is available in the Real-Time Customer Data Platform (RT-CDP) for use in segments.
-The weather data is attached to the events so you will that are collected in real-time.
+Weather data is available in the [Real-Time Customer Data Platform](../../../rtcdp/overview.md), for use in segments.
+Weather data is attached to events.

 ![Segemnt Builder Showing Weather Events](../../assets/datastreams/data-enrichment/weather/schema-builder.png)

-Because weather is ephemeral we stronlgy advise you constrain the segment in time as in the example above.
-Having a cold day in the last day or two is much more impactful than someone having a cold day 6 months ago.
+Since weather conditions change often, Adobe recommends that you set time constraints on the segments, as shown in the example above.
+Having a cold day in the last day or two is much more impactful than having a cold day 6 months ago.

-See the [weather reference page](weather-reference.md) for the available fields.
+See the [weather reference](weather-reference.md) for the available fields.

-### Adobe Target {#Target}
+### Adobe Target {#target}

-With in Adobe Target the weather data can be used to create audiences to help drive personalization in real-time.
-The data is passed to Target as mBox parameters.
-It can be access as a custom mBox parameter.
+In [!DNL Adobe Target], you can use weather data to drive personalization in real-time.
+Weather data is passed to [!DNL Target] as [!UICONTROL mBox] parameters and you can access it via a custom [!UICONTROL mBox] parameter.

 ![Target Audience Builder](../../assets/datastreams/data-enrichment/weather/target-audience-builder.png)

-The parameter is the XDM path to the field you want.
-See the [weather reference page](weather-reference.md) for the available fields and their paths.
+The parameter is the [!DNL XDM] path to a specific field.
+See the [weather reference](weather-reference.md) for the available fields and their corresponding paths.